In-Class#

 You should write code that, based on the integer variable age, boolean variable has_license, float variable BAC (blood alcohol content, in per mille), and boolean variable has_companion, determines whether you are allowed to drive a car, and stores the result in the boolean variable can_drive.

-Problem 3.17: Which pond animal?#
+Problem 3.17: Which Pond Animal?#

 You are near a pond, and you hear an animal; however you cannot see it.
 Your programmer friend, who only speaks in booleans and doesn’t know many animals, will help you identify the animal.
 He tells you the following information: